Issues concerning email sending are unfortunately pretty common, either in the daily communications or when it comes to newsletters and bulk messages.

 Provided that you’re correctly connected to the internet (yes, it happens…) the causes are probably related to your SMTP server – the machine that takes care to deliver your outcoming messages.

-In fact, the normal servers associated to a common email provider (like Gmail or Hotmail) can run into several problems as they are not monitored: the best choice to avoid them all is to rely on a professional outgoing server like turboSMTP.
+In fact, the normal servers associated to a common email provider (like Gmail or Hotmail) can run into several problems as they are not monitored: the best choice to avoid them all is to rely on a professional SMTP Relay Server like turboSMTP.

 That said, here are the most frequent “email not sending” issues, and how to troubleshoot them: